 Once you have received notice from the account holder or us that they or we will discontinue sending multiple copies to the same address, you will receive only one copy until you are notified otherwise or until you revoke your consent.
 If you received only one copy of the Notice of Internet Availability of Proxy Materials and you wish to receive a separate copy for each shareholder at your household, or if, at any time, you wish to resume receiving separate notices of availability, or if you are receiving multiple statements and reports and wish to receive only one, please notify your broker if your shares are held in a brokerage account or us if you hold registered shares in your name.
-You can notify us by sending a written request to Capital Southwest Corporation, 5400 LBJ Freeway, Suite 1300, Dallas, Texas 75240, Attention: Secretary, or by contacting us at (214) 238-5700, and we will promptly deliver materials as requested.
+You can notify us by sending a written request to Capital Southwest Corporation, 8333 Douglas Avenue, Suite 1100, Dallas, Texas 75225, Attention: Secretary, or by contacting us at (214) 238-5700, and we will promptly deliver materials as requested.

-CAPITAL SOUTHWEST CORPORATION ATTN: ALLY BENSON 5400 LBJ FREEWAY, SUITE 1300 DALLAS, TX 75240
+CAPITAL SOUTHWEST CORPORATION ATTM: ALLY BENSON 5400 LBJ FREEWAY, SUITE 1300 DALLAS, TX 75240

-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information.
+VOTE BY INTERNET Before The Meeting - Go to www.proxyvote.com or scan the QR Barcode above

+Use the Internet to transmit your voting instructions and for electronic delivery of information.
 Vote by 11:59 p.m.
-Eastern Time on July 26, 2020 for shares held directly and by 11:59 p.m.
-Eastern Time on July 26, 2020 for shares held in a brokerage account or bank.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Eastern Time on July 26, 2022 for shares held directly in a brokerage account or bank, and by 11:59 p.m.
+Eastern Time on July 24, 2022 for shares held in a plan.
+Have your proxycard in and by 11:50 p.m.
+Eastern Time on July 24, 2022 for shares held in a plan.
+Have your proxycard in and by 11:50 p.m.
+Eastern Time on July 24, 2022 for shares held may be a plan have your proxycard in an electronic voting instruction for share shared to obtain your records and to create an electronic voting instruction for share shared to be a plan of the plan of